 Q: Will it be possible to start an internship after summer?

-A: According to our current regulations, yes.
+A: According to our current regulations, yes, you may start an internship (outside UU/UMC).
 But we do not know how the COVID-19 situation is then.
 So please keep up to date and also consult your programme coordinator.

 2. Alternative strategies for ONGOING research projects during COVID-19 situation